-This can look like criticism and fault-finding.
-Offering correction that has not been asked for can feel to the recipient like being judged and criticized.
-Another low expression is turning that criticism inward and becoming very self-judgmental, which can be debilitating to the person with the Gate 18 defined.
+Another low expression of Gate 18 is turning that criticism inward and becoming very self-judgmental.
+This can be debilitating to the person with the Gate 18 defined.

 -Fear of not being perfect, or not being perfect enough